OS366/phantom/Getting-Started.md

 1. **Copy the Library**
    - Open `phantom.js` from this repository
    - Copy the entire contents
-   - Paste into your OIE script editor
+   - Paste into your OIE Code Templates -> New Library -> New code template.

 2. **That's It!**
    - The library is immediately available as `phantom` in your script context